eLearning is here to stay!

 This can only be done through the technology trends that were discussed in this article.

-JOIN the eLearning and Instructional Design for Beginners Mastermind, and start a new career as an instructional designer.
-Learn to apply the instructional design trends to create an eLearning course that is Learner-centered, personalized, accessible, and engaging, only in the Instructional Design for Beginners Mastermind.
+Join the eLearning and Instructional Design for Beginners Community, and start a new career as an instructional designer.
+Learn to apply the instructional design trends to create an eLearning course that is Learner-centered, personalized, accessible, and engaging, only in the Instructional Design for Beginners Community.

 - In-depth courses & training